userfrosting/learn/pages/08.users/02.access-control/docs.md

 }
 ```

-Then, the `equals_num` condition will be used to compare the current user's `id` with the `user_id` associated with the requested activity.
-If they match, then the user is granted access.
-You can use boolean operators to built arbitarily complex conditions:
+Then, the `equals_num` condition will be used to compare the current user's `id` with the `user_id` associated with the requested activity (passed in as the `activity` key).
+If they match, then the condition evaluates to `true` and the user is granted access.
+You can use boolean operators to built arbitrarily complex conditions:

 `!has_role(user.id,2) && !is_master(user.id)`

-Notice that in access conditions, the special keyword `self` is used to refer to the current user.
+>>> In access conditions, the special keyword `self` is used to refer to the current user.
 This avoids the need to explicitly pass in the current user's object.

 ### Callbacks